Plotting#

 Parameters:

-figureId ('matlab.ui.Figure' or int, default: []) – The number of the figure to use for the live plot.
+figureId ('matlab.ui.Figure' or whole number, default: []) – The number of the figure to use for the live plot.